Gunby Hadath: Branching out

 Hadath was a keen sportsman.
-He was on the school and college teams at St Edmunds and Peterhouse.
-After leaving school, he play Rugby as an amateur, but injury stopped him from playing for Devon.
+He was in the school and college teams at St Edmund's and Peterhouse.
+After leaving school, he played Rugby as an amateur, but injury stopped him from playing for his county.
 Florence was also a keen sportswoman.
 The Times reported that she collected holes in the most merciless fashion when playing on the Legal Association team in 1920.

 It is not known when Hadath ceased teaching, but by 1902 he had already a good income from song-writing, having had more than 100 songs published.Hadath was also working for a number of companies.
 In 1897, Hadath was appointed liquidator for the Candelaria Gold Mine Limited, a liquidation that was only completed in 1902.
 Hadeth was listed as company secretary for two copper mines in 1903, The Copaquire Copper Sulphate Co.
 Ltd, with a mine in Copaquire, Tarapaca, Chile, and the Chile Copper Sulphate Syndicate, Ltd. which was leasing the lands to the first company.
 In 1907 he was the Company Secretary of British Coalite.
 1909 found him company secretary to Sierra Morena Copper Mines Ltd, with an idle copper mine in Penaflor, Seville, Spain.
 Hadath was admitted to the Inner Temple on 20 February 1908.

 Between 1896 and 1910, Hadath earned between £1,300 and £1,400 from his songwriting.
-However, his losses from his speculations on the stock exchange exceeded this.
+However, his losses from speculations on the stock exchange exceeded this.
 He lost nearly £2,000 on the stock market and he was declared bankrupt on 19 January 1910.
 He had an initial hearing in February 1910, in which he declared that he had been a schoolmaster, a secretary of more than one company, a journalist and songwriter.

 At a subsequent hearing on 28 July 1910, the Official Receiver reported that Hadath's bankruptcy had been brought on by rash and hazardous speculations.
 Because of this, the Registrar suspended the discharge for two years, and Hadath's discharge was to date from 28 July 1912.

 Hadath joined up in the First World War and served in the 6th Battalion of the Middlesex Volunteer Regiment.
 This was a reserve battalion and was in Mill Hill in North London when war broke out, and were almost immediately sent to Gillingham in Kent.
-In November 1915, the Battalion was sent to nearby Chatham where the remained for the rest of the war. and was never sent to as a First-Class Light Guns instructor at Hythe, in Kent, England.
+In November 1915, the Battalion was sent to nearby Chatham where he remained for the rest of the war., acting as a First-Class Light Guns instructor at Hythe, in Kent, England.
 Hadath was appointed to the Rank of Captain (Temporary) on 2 February 1917.
 He resigned his commission due to ill-health on 2 December 1918.